SmallImprovements/react-with-socket/examples/chat/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.

+## Benefits

+- The `withSocket` higher order component shields away all socket related code from your components.
+- Your components can remain stateless and purely presentational